Updated:

 Automation has become more than a way to survive a staffing shortage.
 It became a foundation for a stronger, more sustainable patient access strategy, one that keeps the phones ringing for the right reasons and ensures every patient gets the care they need, when they need it.

-Relatient is a healthcare technology leader dedicated to improving patient access through intelligent, mobile-first solutions.
-Our Best in KLAS platform Dash® integrates with leading EHRs and PM systems to streamline scheduling, personalized communication, online chat, mobile payments, and digital intake.
-Trusted by over 47,000 providers and managing approximately 150 million appointments annually, Relatient helps healthcare organizations optimize workflows, reduce no-shows, and enhance the patient experience with modern, consumer-driven solutions.
+Relatient is a healthcare technology company dedicated to improving patient access through intelligent, mobile-first solutions.
+Dash® by Relatient is a Best in KLAS intelligent patient access platform that integrates with leading EHRs and PM systems to automate scheduling, streamline patient communication, online chat, mobile payments, and digital intake.
+Trusted by over 50,000 providers and managing approximately 150 million appointments annually, Relatient helps healthcare organizations optimize workflows, reduce no-shows, and enhance the patient experience with modern, consumer-driven solutions.